GovReady/govready-q/deployment/docker/README.md

 ## Building and publishing the Docker image for GovReady-Q maintainers

 You may build the Docker image locally from the current source code rather than obtaining it from the Docker Hub.
+Prior to building the image:

+* Ensure that you have no uncommitted source code changes.
+* Tag your HEAD commit in the format `v1.2.3-rc0`.
+* If you are a GovReady-Q maintainer, push the tag to Github.

 In the root directory of this repository, build the Docker image:

 	deployment/docker/docker_image_build.sh

-If you are a GovReady team member, you can then push the image to hub.docker.com:
+If you are a GovReady-Q maintainer, you can then push the image to hub.docker.com:

 	docker login
 	# respond to prompts with credentials